 Professor Joel Hayward

-He is fascinated by comparative religious studies, and reads the scriptures of the monotheistic faiths in their original languages (Hebrew, Greek and Arabic).
-Also able to speak several modern languages, he has undertaken extensive primary research in Russian and German archives.
+He is fascinated by comparative religious studies and the impact of religion on politics, and reads the scriptures of the monotheistic faiths in their original languages (Hebrew, Greek and Arabic).
+Also able to read Latin and speak or read several modern languages, he has undertaken extensive primary research in Russian and German archives.

 Joel is also active in the literary arts.
 His first poetry collection, Lifeblood, appeared in 2003 to excellent reviews, and his second, Splitting the Moon: A Collection of Islamic Poetry, appeared in 2012 to equally strong praise.
 Poems from the Straight Path: A Book of Islamic Verse, his third major collection, appeared in 2017.
 In its glowing review, Passion Islam (Nov.
 2017) stated: "Hayward's journey of exploration, transformation and illumination forms the beating heart of this moving collection of poetry [which is] a timely and important work that reveals the struggle and profound insights of someone bridging cultures and faith traditions."
 A fourth collection, Pain and Passing: Islamic Poems of Grief and Healing, about the tragic death of his wife Kathy, was published in January 2018.
 His poems have also been published in many literary journals and magazines.
 He has published three collections of short stories, all of them well received.
 His first, Jenny Green Teeth and other Short Stories, received praise upon its publication in 2003, with the Evening Standard, for example, writing: "Superb. ...
 Deep, brooding and intense. ...
 This is storytelling at its best."